psychdatascience/FDS-CourseTwo/tu25_SQLII_InClass_S.md

 GROUP BY year;
 ```

-In mosT SQL implementations, there are only 5 aggregate functions, MIN, MAX, SUM, COUNT, and AVG.
+In most SQL implementations, there are only 5 aggregate functions, MIN, MAX, SUM, COUNT, and AVG.
 It’s a strange set, because AVG is redundant (it could be computed with the sums and the counts), and there is no standard deviation or variance.
 Ah, well…

 ##### ORDER BY